fibricheck/flutter-camera-sdk/README.md

 ```

 ## License
 This SDK is proprietary.
-See `LICENCE` for more information.
+See `LICENSE` for more information.